Task

 We did not go that deep in our maths proof!

-For a large body of fundamental results, we don't need to prove them every time we use them.
+For a large body of fundamental results, there's no need to prove them every time we use them.
 Maths would be very tedious if we had to prove something like $4>1$, or $8>0$, every time we used it!

 The same idea applies to Lean proofs.

-Many of those fundamental results have been written in Lean and packaged up as tactics, ready for us to use.
-So norm_num is a tactic that includes knowledge about the order created by the “greater than” $>$ relation on natural numbers.
-It also includes knowledge about how to evaluate arithmetic like $3+4$, which we'll see in the next chapter.
+Many of those fundamental results and common methods have been written in Lean and packaged up as tactics, ready for us to use.
+So norm_num is a tactic that includes knowledge about the order created by the “greater than” relation on natural numbers.
+It also includes knowledge about how to do arithmetic like $3+4$, which we'll see in the next chapter.

 Exercise